 During my Camino planning, I heard a few wise pilgrims say, “The lighter the pack, the better your back.”
 I chose to pack light not only to spare my back but also to put as little strain on my knees and feet as possible.
 There’s a well-known rule of thumb for pilgrims according to which the weight of your backpack should not exceed ten percent of your body weight, which means that my pack shouldn’t be heavier than 14 lb (excluding water and snacks).
 I carefully selected and tested all gear to cull down the list of bare essentials.
 You can see the result of that selection along with apparel reviews below.

-I carried an Osprey Sirrus 24 backpack, in which everything fit fine, and there was still a little room to spare.
+On my first Camino, I carried an Osprey Sirrus 24 backpack, in which everything fit fine, and there was still a little room to spare.
 It was only at the end of my Camino that I wished it had more capacity.
 On my return trip to Lisbon, where I was to catch my flight home, I had to carry the souvenirs I bought in Santiago in a separate bag.
 Yes, I know.
-I’m eating my words from my previous review about the said backpack being large enough.
-And while for the most part it was perfect for my short one-week Camino, it would have been nice to be able to fit those extra items in it.
+I’m eating my words!
+Read my previous review about the said backpack being large enough.
+For the most part, it was perfect for my one-week Camino, but it would have been nice to be able to fit those extra items in it.

 Here are the continuation videos of Scott “Shroomer” Williams’ talk that I captured at our annual blessing of the pilgrims event.
 Among many great tips, he demonstrated shortening your walking stride, using trekking poles and umbrellas, and ways to lighten your load.
 He shared lessons of people he met along the Camino.
 He brought a box of gear for show & tell and demonstrated how to use everything.
 From blister and bedbug prevention to avoiding jungle rot, there’s something for everyone!
 Watch and learn from the Shroomer.
 Continue reading